cnolanminich/dagster-and-r/README.md

 ```
 With the Daemon running, you can start using schedules and sensors for your jobs.

+## Using pins

+[Pins] provides a way to publish and cache datasets, model objects, and other intermediate objects to a variety of storage backends.
+Post Connect, which is a great way to publish shiny dashboards and Quarto documents.
+From the [Posit Connect docs](https://docs.posit.co/connect/user/pins/#:~:text=Publishing%20data%20as%20pins%20is,need%20to%20be%20regularly%20updated.):

+> Publishing data as pins is useful in many situations, for example:
+> 1. Multiple pieces of content require the same input data.
+Rather than copying that data, each piece of content references a single source of truth hosted on Connect.
+> 2. Content depends on data or model objects that need to be regularly updated.
+Rather than redeploying the content each time the data changes, use a pinned resource and update only the data.
+The data update can occur using a scheduled R Markdown document.
+Your content reads the newest data on each run.

+One challenge with pins is that you need a script to create the pin, which feels more like a traditional data pipeline, within a separate Quarto document.

+Enter **Dagster**.
+With Dagster you can have the publishing of the pin as the final step in a pipeline, and then the downstream R report can reference it.

+But wait, there's more!
+Using Dagster's environment-aware resources, you can develop locally with pins against a file system, and then move into publishing a pin on Posit Connect in production.

 ## Contributions
 Contributions to enhance or expand the project are welcome!
 Feel free to fork the repository, make changes, and submit a pull request.